Menu Labeling Requirements

 If your place is damaged by a fire, tornado/strong winds, sewage backup, etc., you must close until inspected and approved by the Health Department.

 Answer: You can contact one of our clerks to obtain the area and the phone number for your inspector.
 The phone numbers are (405) 425-4347, (405) 425-4348, (405) 425-4319.

 Q: Do I have to have a food license to sell food in Oklahoma County?

-Answer: Yes, in a preapproved commercial kitchen that is licensed thru our agency.
+Answer: Yes, in a preapproved commercial kitchen that is licensed through our agency.
 City license requirements vary within each municipality.

 Q: Can I sell food out of my home?

 This program is conducted under Title 310: Oklahoma State Department Health Chapter 355: Smoking in public places and indoor workplaces.
-In the event that there is an exemption to allow smoking in a public place such as a restaurant, sanitarians from OCCHD conduct plan reviews and inspections to make sure these facilities are in compliance.
-These sanitarians also have the authority to use enforcement at these facilities to keep compliance.
+In the event that there is an exemption to allow smoking in a public place such as a restaurant, sanitarians from OCCHD may conduct plan reviews and inspections to ensure these facilities are in compliance.